py-vcon/py-vcon/py_vcon_server/README.md

     redis-cli -h localhost -p 6379

 The Redis server will be bound to to the Docker server host's network on the default Redis port (6379).
-If you would like a shell on the Redis server container to use the Redis CLI to query the DB, the following will create a shell on the container:
-    ./dockerctl.sh shell

 If you do not setup your Redis server in the above configuration, you will need to setup your enviromental variables to indicate other wise with something like the following:
     VCON_STORAGE_URL=redis://<your_host>:<your_port>